elixir-europe/rdmkit/pages/your_domain/cancer_data.md

 #### Secondary prevention data

 As there are no commonly accepted data collection standards currently, [EOSC4Cancer](https://eosc4cancer.eu/the-project/) developed a harmonised codebook for colorectal cancer screening (based on Dutch, Catalan, Italian and Czech screening codebooks), which could be used as a common basis to be extended to other cancer types.
-Data variables referred to pathological findings in early timepoints  could be reviewed based on [The Minimal Dataset for Cancer of the 1+ Million Genomes Initiative] (https://zenodo.org/records/10784601) considering the specific data domains.
+Data variables referred to pathological findings in early timepoints could be reviewed based on [The Minimal Dataset for Cancer of the 1+ Million Genomes Initiative](https://zenodo.org/records/10784601), considering the specific data domains.

 ## Cancer diagnosis